 There is a communal lounge at Sycamore House and John Betts House for the use of all residents.
-The lounge is available for both organised events and informal socialising by residents.
+We are also committed to explore opportunities to enable other beneficiaries to make use of these facilities.
+The lounge is available for both organised events and informal socialising.
 Regular coffee mornings and quizzes/games evenings are held at the schemes organised by the residents or the Scheme Manager.